The Shaggy Dog (1959 film): Plot

-Stefano and Francesca's adoptive father, Dr. Valasky, are discussing plans to steal a government secret, and Wilby, as a dog, overhears.
-Unfortunately for him, he transforms into human Wilby right in front of the spies and has been discovered, but not before he hears Dr. Valasky expressing his wish to get rid of his own daughter.
+Stefano and Andrassy later discuss plans to steal a government secret, and Wilby, as a dog, overhears.
+He however transforms into human Wilby in front of the spies and is discovered, but not before he hears Andrassy expressing his wish to get rid of Francesca.

-The spies angrily capture Wilby and force Francesca to leave with them, leaving the human Wilby bound and gagged in the closet at once.
-Fortunately, Moochie sneaks into the house just after Dr. Valasky, Stefano and Francesca leave, and discovers Wilby, who is transformed into a dog, still bound and gagged in the closet.
+The spies force Francesca to leave with them, leaving the human Wilby bound and gagged in the closet.
+Moochie sneaks into the house and discovers Wilby, who has once again transformed into a dog.

-When Buzz appears at the Valasky residence to take Francesca on a date, Wilby, still in his dog form, steals Buzz's hot rod automobile.
-Buzz reports this to Officers Hansen and Kelly, who are in disbelief until they see the shaggy dog driving Buzz's hot rod.
+When Buzz appears at the residence to take Francesca on a date, Wilby, still in his dog form, steals Buzz's hot rod automobile.
+Buzz reports this to officers Hansen and Kelly, who report the suspect as a "large shaggy dog" This is sighted by two policemen who decide to aid Kelly and Hansen.
 Wilson and Moochie follow Buzz and the police, who end up chasing everyone.
-The spies attempt to leave aboard a boat, but the police call in the harbor patrol to apprehend Dr. Valasky and stop his boat.
+The spies attempt to leave aboard a boat, but the police call in the water police to apprehend Andrassy and stop his boat.
 Wilby, in his dog form, swims up and wrestles with the men, as Francesca gets knocked out of the boat.
-He then saves her life and drags her ashore, which finally breaks the curse of dog form.
-When Francesca regains her consciousness, Buzz tries to take credit for saving her.
-This angers Wilby, who is still a dog, so much that he attacks Buzz.
-Seconds later, Buzz is surprised to find himself wrestling with the real human Wilby, and the real Chiffon reappears.
-Since Chiffon is soaking wet, Francesca concludes that he has really saved her from the ocean and she hugs and praises him.
+Wilby drags her to shore, where Buzz tries to take credit for her rescue.
+This angers Wilby, who still a dog, attacks Buzz.
+Wilby's snarling turns into a tirade as Wilby finds himself wrestling with Buzz.
+Francesca awakens to see a wet Chiffon and hugs it, thinking that he was her rescuer.
+Noticing that he and Chiffon are seen together, Wilby realizes that he has broken the curse.

-Now that Wilson and Chiffon are declared heroes, Francesca is able to leave for Paris without her evil adoptive father and former butler, both of whom have been arrested for espionage and she gives Chiffon to the Daniels family for them to keep as her way of thanking them.
-Since Wilson has gotten such commendation for foiling a spy ring because of "his love of dogs", he has a change of heart over his hatred of dogs, a promise to change his ways, and a sense of humor, while he also realizes that his dog-hating attitude isn't really good anymore, so he allows Moochie to care for Chiffon, as he wanted a dog all along.
-Wilby and Buzz decide to forget their rivalry over Francesca and resume their friendship instead.
+Now that Wilson and Chiffon are declared heroes, Francesca can leave for Paris without Andrassy and Stefano, both of whom are arrested for espionage, and she gives Chiffon to the Daniels family as her way of thanking them.
+Since Wilson has gotten such commendation for foiling a spy ring because of "his love of dogs", he stops hating dogs and allows Moochie to care for Chiffon.
+Wilby and Buzz decide to forget their rivalry over Francesca and resume their friendship.

+Of course in a final scene Allison (Annette) gets a kind of revenge on Buzz and Wilby for being ignored in favor of Francesca.